MARN-5895/Website/lectures/01_unixshell/README.md

 **In some systems, the option `--help` is used as an alias for `man`.
 So if `man ls` returned "command not found" on your computer, try `ls --help`, which should yield the same output as above.**

-You can navida the command's manual with the space bar or arrow keys.
+You can navigate the command's manual with the space bar or arrow keys.
 To get out of the manual, press `q` (quit).

 ## SSHing into Storrs HPC
 Before we learn about about how to navigate the file system and move things around, let's